delaney-beals/Lake-Washington_metatranscriptomics/README.md

-# Methane-oxidizing bacterial community metagenomics and metatranscriptomics exploration
+# Lake Washington methane-oxidizing bacterial community metagenomics and metatranscriptomics

 This repository contains exploratory metagenomic and metatranscriptomic analyses performed on a methane-oxidizing bacterial community enriched in low iron nitrate mineral salts medium under methane gas from a Lake Washington sediment inoculum.